 - Combine a visit to the Lantern of the Dead with a visit to the ancient Saint-Sacerdos church and the cemetery for a complete adventure.

-For an unforgettable vacation combining cultural exploration and rejuvenation in the heart of the Dordogne, the Lanterne des Morts de Sarlat and the Slow Village Saint Cybranet promise the perfect blend of mystery, nature and serenity.
-Think about extending your stay by booking at theSlow Village Saint Cybranet open-air hotel.
-Located nearby, our establishment combines comfort, respect for nature and ecological commitment, in perfect harmony with a slow life and green tourism experience. experience of slow life and green tourism.
+For an unforgettable vacation combining cultural exploration and relaxation in the heart of the Dordogne, the The Lanterne des Morts in Sarlat and the Slow Village Saint Cybranet promise you the perfect blend of mystery, nature, and serenity.
+Consider extending your stay by booking at theSlow Village Saint Cybranet.
+Located nearby, our establishment combines comfort, respect for nature, and an ecological commitment, in perfect harmony with a experience of slow living and green tourism.